JetBrains/kotlin-web-site/pages/docs/reference/properties.md

 }
 ```

-This check is only available for the properties declared in the same class or one of the outer classes.
+This check is only available for the properties that are lexically accessible, i.e. declared in the same type or in one of
+the outer types, or at top level in the same file.

 ## Overriding Properties